 Corporate training is devilishly important.
 Having your workers up-to-speed with the latest practices, policies, procedures and products is essential for optimal business performance and effective teaching strategies.
 The problem is that training your staff can be a real headache.
 Training days are not effective and, if your workforce is sparsely located, impractical.
 Meanwhile, eLearning courses can be even worse with course completions rates typically struggling to push past 20 per cent.
 Fortunately, recent advances is technology and training techniques are making things MUCH better.
 If you want the best instructional strategies to get the best from your workforce, the below is what you need to implement.
 But first…

-Instructional strategies are the techniques used by educators plus learning and development professionals to instruct and teach students and train workers.
-They typically reflect the opposite of traditional teaching and training which focuses on transmissive, rote memorization techniques which are ineffective.
-Modern instructional strategies seek to be engaging and effective at embedding and retaining knowledge.
+An instructional strategy is the technique used by educators plus learning and development professionals to instruct and teach students and train workers.
+It typically reflects the opposite of traditional teaching and training which focuses on transmissive, rote memorization techniques which are ineffective.
+Modern models of instructional design seek to be engaging and effective at embedding and retaining knowledge.
 Examples include microlearning and spaced repetition.

 Microlearning is the practice of breaking complex information down into easily-digestible, bite-sized chunks.
 With human short-term memory only able to hold a maximum of three-to-five pieces of new information before it is overwritten or pushed out, there’s a far greater likelihood of knowledge passing to long term memory if only a few, highly-targeted, topics are focused on.